go-testfixtures/testfixtures/README.md

 go test -v -bench=. -tags postgresql
 ```

 Travis runs tests for PostgreSQL, MySQL and SQLite.
+AppVeyor run for all
+these and also Microsoft SQL Server.

 To set the connection string of tests for each database, edit the `.env`
 file, but do not include the changes a in pull request.